Taxes 101: A tax prep crash course

 Congrats at achieving this milestone in child-rearing!
 It can make filing a bit stickier, though.
 What you don’t want to do is simply add your child’s income on to yours — a major tax faux pas.
 However, a few simple diagnostic questions should help you determine whether the income is earned, like from a job, or unearned, such as interest, dividends, Social Security, capital gains, or survivor annuities, as well as whether it meets or exceeds the filing threshold.
 A visit to IRS Publication 501 (scroll about three-fourths of the way down) can answer those questions and many others pertaining to dependents.
 Even if your child isn’t required to file, they may want to in order to get the amount owed them.
 In either case, it’s as simple as filing for him or her — or, you can seize the opportunity for a teaching moment and do it together.

 So where should you turn with your tax-filing questions?
-While COVID-19 has certainly impacted the number of in-person tax filing assistance sites, help is still available, and it’s just a click away.
+Help is available, and in many cases, it’s just a click away.
 We’ve compiled a list of helpful links to hopefully make your filing as painless as possible:

 - Start with the IRS.
 For answers to questions both general and specific, links to forms, and helpful articles on tax topics of interest, you really need the Internal Revenue Service.